facelessuser/coloraide/docs/src/markdown/distance.md

 Color("red").delta_e("blue", method="2000")
 ```

-!!! warning "Distancing and Symmetry"
+/// warning | Distancing and Symmetry
 It should be noted that not all distancing algorithms are symmetrical.
 Some are order dependent.
+///

 ### Delta E CIE76

-!!! success "The ∆E~ab~ distancing algorithm is registered in `Color` by default"
+/// success | The ∆E~ab~ distancing algorithm is registered in `Color` by default
+///

 Delta\ E                                 | Symmetrical           | Name            | Parameters
 ---------------------------------------- | --------------------- | --------------- | ----------